-Implementation Action Action Type Perspective Description Key Players Potential Funding Sources Timeframe Critical Elements of Success Addressing Climate Risk and Resilience Mixed recycling Program 驖 Expanding on City's pilot program to provide 96 gallon mixed recycling containers to residents.
-City of Rochester City capital funds Ongoing Education & Outreach Mixed recycling in covered contains can limit scattering of waste into habitat areas and water bodies.
-Recycling education Outreach/ Campaign € ₩ Continued education about recycling.
-City of Rochester, non-profit organizations City capital funds Ongoing Education and Outreach Increased participation in recycling.
-Creative Reuse and Upcycling Outreach/ campaign € ₩ Community-led activities that transform waste and unwanted products into new materials of a higher value and quality.
-Residents Community grants Ongoing Education and Outreach Creative reuse can increase community building and capacity.
-Consumer return of universal wastes and electronics Program (Many items that can be diverted from landfills are not included in curbside collection.
+Implementation Action Action Type Perspective Description Key Players Timeframe Critical Elements of Success Addressing Climate Risk and Resilience Waste Waste Organic Materials Collection Program ← ■ ® Collect organic materials at a community-wide scale for use in a composting program.
+City of Rochester, Private Sector Ongoing Education and outreach, Implementation at the neighborhood level Pest control strategies should account for increased numbers due to rising temperatures.
+Mixed recycling Program Expanding on City's pilot program to provide 96 gallon mixed recycling containers to residents.
+City of Rochester Ongoing Education & Outreach Mixed recycling in covered contains can limit scattering of waste into habitat areas and water bodies.
+Recycling education Outreach/ Campaign 4 Continued education about recycling.
+City of Rochester, Monroe County, non-profit organizations Ongoing Education and Outreach Increased participation in recycling.
+Creative Reuse and Upcycling Outreach/ campaign Community-led activities that transform waste and unwanted products into new materials of a higher value and quality.
+Residents, non- profit organizations Ongoing Education and Outreach Creative reuse can increase community building and capacity.
+Consumer return of universal wastes and electronics Program Many items that can be diverted from landfills are not included in curbside collection.
 Program would be implemented to collect these materials, or promote exiting programs.
-City of Rochester, non-profit organizations, retailers TBD Near Term Education and outreach, Funding and financing Vater Green infrastructure portfolio standard Program To expand the use of more natural ways to manage water that runs off our streets and other paved areas.
-City of Rochester, Monroe County EFC, EPA, DEC Long Term Funding and Financing, Implementation at the neighborhood level Green infrastructure can help reduce heat island effects.
+City of Rochester, non-profit organizations, retailers Near Term Education and outreach, Funding and financing